Irritable Bowel Syndrome:

 When a person is addicted to having taking heavy, cold, frozen, chilled items, or food having the same qualities as Kapha, sleeping just after the meals, don’t indulge in any physical activities will cause aggravation of the Kapha dosha and simultaneously hamper the functioning of the Agni.

 त्रिदोषं निर्दिशेत्तेषां भेषजं शृण्वतः परम्

 This type occurs by a continuous aggravation of Vata, Pitta, and Kapha dosha.

 Symptoms of IBS According to the Ayurveda:

-The most common causes that can experience by every person are:
+The most common causes that are experienced in IBS are:

 पूर्वरूपं तु तस्येदं तृष्णाऽऽलस्यं बलक्षयः|